 Clearly defining what information bots can and can’t access is crucial for stability and security.

 Without previous RPA exposure, this can be a tall order for in-house IT departments.

-Thankfully, partnering with a dedicated business process outsource vendor removes many common barriers to entry.
+Thankfully, partnering with a dedicated business process outsourcing (BPO) provider removes many common barriers to entry.
 These process automation specialists have the knowledge, resources, and experience to create secure, high-value RPA applications in modern business environments.